RexMan04/Ducky-Discord-Token-Grabber/README.md

 # Ducky-Discord-Token-Grabber
+THIS SCRIPT IS NOW BROKEN DUE TO TOKENS BEING ENCYRPTED.
+I WILL MAKE A NEW SCRIPT SOON.

 This script was originally made for Raspberry Pi Pico.

 To start, move all the files to your ducky.
 (Need to encode the .dd file if not using Pico)